sp1d3rino/fine-tuning/README.md

 # Fine tune base model for sentimental analysis

 This is a LLM trainer that generates a finetuned model starting from GTP2.
-After the training phase you can submit sentences to the model to classify the sentiment (positive, neutral, negative)
+After the training phase you can submit quotes to the model to check sentiment classification (positive, neutral, negative)